krant/eqml/README.md

 Erlang console will hang, waiting for message to come.
 Now click on green square.
 Erlang will print:

 	{hello,"bro"}
 That's it.
-Let's check the final feature, QML function invokation from Erlang:
+Let's check the final feature, QML function invocation from Erlang:
 	eqml:invoke(foo, scramble, "wtf").
 QML will print to console: